HKUST-SING/Equipment-SINGLab/Cluster-HKSTP-Guide.md

 # Update
 ## 2018-5-24
 1. The RDMA is *TOTALLY AUTOMATICALLY* configured (except for storage nodes).
 The driver will be automatically installed during OS deployment.
-PFC will be configured when you first login the system.
+PFC will be configured when you first log in the system.

 ## 2018-5-22
 1. The RDMA interface has been renamed to rdma0 and rdma01 (except for storage nodes).
 You can now use ```ping rdma0.cpu01.maas``` to access the rdma interface.